DIGIfusion/enchanted-surrogates/docs/index.md

 - `develop` branch is for latest development code (merges from feature branches)
 - `develop/{feature}` or `develop/{user}` for changes.
 - `bug/{descriptive_name}` for bug fixes.
-- **One feature or fix per branch/per pull request**.
+- **One feature or fix per pull request**.
 This ensures that changes are isolated and easier to review.
+Be respectful of your fellow developers and create small, focused pull requests.
 - Use pull requests to merge branches.
 Delete branch after merge.
 - Use `Issues` for bug reports, feature requests, etc.
 - For longer term items to be integrated, e.g., Active Learning, suggest to use `Issues` followed by a branch.